elle-shika/My-India/README.md

 Ideas, creativity, and execution are essential for a start-up to flourish.
 But are they enough?
 Investors provide start-ups and other entrepreneurial ventures with the capital---popularly known as
 \"funding\"---to think big, grow rich, and leave a lasting impact.
-In this project, you are going to analyse funding received by start-ups in India from 2018 to 2021.
-You will find the data for each year of funding in a separate csv file in the dataset provided.
-In these files you\'ll find the start-ups' details, the funding amounts received, and the investors\' information.
+This project analyses funding received by start-ups in India from 2018 to 2021.

 **Column names and description:**